ZAKAULHASSAN/ZAKAULHASSAN/README.md

 - **AI/ML:** TensorFlow, OpenCV (Basic)

 ### 📱 Some of My Notable Projects:

+- **Buyzi App** – An AI-powered product recommendation system using TensorFlow and Django.
 - **RewardRush** – A reward-based mobile app where users earn by clicking links.
 - **StudyGlobe** – An educational consultancy app helping students apply to international universities.
-- **Buyzi App** – An AI-powered product recommendation system using TensorFlow and Django.
 - **ResQNet** – A real-time volunteer help and emergency reporting app.
 - **TourNest** – A responsive tour booking website with user-friendly UI and local storage-based booking system.
-- **AgroDiagnosis** – An agriculture-focused app that detects plant diseases using AI and suggests treatments.
+- **AgriDiagnosis** – An agriculture-focused app that detects plant diseases using AI and suggests treatments.

 ### 💼 Services I Offer:
 - Custom mobile & web applications